HOW IMPORTANT IS HAVING PROPER WATER PRESSURE IN YOUR HOME?

 Once galvanized pipe begins to deteriorate, you can fix it, one section at a time as leaks occur; or you can opt for a whole-house re-pipe with copper or PEX pipe.
 We usually advise homeowners to allow for one galvanized pipe fix in the home; beyond one repair, it’s probably time for a whole-house re-pipe.

 Nick’s Plumbing and Air Conditioning Services has been performing galvanized pipe repair and replacement in Houston since 1979, and we have over one-hundred-and-fifty-thousand satisfied customers.
-We offer free estimates and free second opinions for any pipe repair or replacement job.
+We offer cost evaluations and second opinions for any pipe repair or replacement job.

 Call us Today; We’re on the Way.